By Thomas Conroy

 A good water filter can – quite literally – save your life.
 These water filters are available from a variety of retailers.

-The NDur Survival Straw ( http://tiny.cc/wde2ix ) is lightweight, compact, and filters just about everything out of your water.
+The Aqua Marine Personal Water Filter Purifier Straw is lightweight, compact Survival Water Filter, and filters just about everything out of your water.
 Not only will it remove 99.9% of all the viruses, microorganisms and bacteria, it also does the same job on contaminants like chlorine, and heavy metals like lead and mercury.
-You just twist open the far end and dip it into the water, uncap the mouthpiece and suck the water through the straw.
+You just flip open the far end and dip it into the water, uncap the mouthpiece and suck the water through the straw.
 It’s that simple.

 In an emergency, you could literally drink out of a residential swimming pool with one of these things.
-Note: the ceramic filter inside is so efficient, it’s good for only about 25 gallons, depending on how clear the water was to start with.
+Note: Filters up to 1000 liters of contaminated water without iodine, chlorine or any other harsh chemicals depending on how clear the water was to start with.
 But at its price, you can afford to stash a few of them in your survival cache or go bag.

 4) Sawyer Mini Water Filtration System